lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/README.md

 - Python (simple script, text output)
 - HTML/JavaScript (webpage)
+- Lua script for copy-pasting Wonder Mail S passwords into the game (Desmume x86 ROM)

 To use this generator:
 - Run one of the programs here to produce a password.